V2I-Calib: A Novel Calibration Approach for Collaborative Vehicle and Infrastructure LiDAR Systems: INTRODUCTION

+To sum up, existing approaches must balance the provision of initial extrinsic values with computational efficiency.
+This trade-off poses significant challenges for the practical deployment of calibration in V2I cooperative perception systems, necessitating innovative solutions that can bridge the gap between theoretical accuracy and real-world applicability.

-This paper presents a novel calibration method for cooperative vehicle and infrastructure LiDAR systems.
-The method establishes an affinity matrix for vehicular and roadside nodes based on the Overall IoU metric, enabling the identification of shared matching boxes between vehicle and infrastructure endpoints.
+This paper presents a novel calibration method for V2I cooperative LiDAR systems.
+The method establishes an affinity matrix for vehicular and roadside nodes based on the innovative Overall Intersection over Union (oIoU) metric, enabling the identification of shared perception targets between vehicle and infrastructure endpoints.
 Subsequently, it computes and refines the extrinsic parameters associated with matched boxes.

 The method offers several advantages.
 Firstly, the proposed method does not require initial extrinsic parameters and meets real-time operation requirements.
 Secondly, it leverages common target information inherent to traffic scenes, enhancing its generalizability.
 Furthermore, compared to \cite{HPCR-VIIV2023}, it exclusively utilizes perception information from target detection, resulting in lower computational complexity and reduced data transmission costs, thereby offering greater potential for practical application.
 Lastly, V2I-Calib is designed with flexibility, having its components well decoupled, which facilitates easy adaptation to meet specific real-world requirements.

 The innovations of this paper include: